-1) Pack a special sample tube to a length of 2.5 cm.
-It is important that the column of substance in the tube should be uniformly packed.
+When packing a special sample tube to a length of approximately 2.5 cm, it is important that the column of substance in the tube should be uniformly packed.
 This is best achieved by placing the substance in the tube a little at a time and tapping the tube gently on a rubber bung between each addition.
-Crystalline specimens may require powdering, but the grinding process may cause the sample to gain electrostatic charge and this will prevent accurate measurements on the Evans' balance.
-Samples should be left for at least 15 minutes after grinding to allow the static charge to subside, before packing.
+Crystalline specimens may require powdering, but the grinding process may cause the sample to gain electrostatic charge and this will prevent accurate measurements on the balance.
+To minimise this samples should be ground using a plastic spatula and then left for at least 15 minutes after grinding to allow the static charge to subside before packing.
 An antistatic gun may be used if available.